 Negative - For the development of the negative scenario of each of the CGUs, a lower flow in passenger traffic was considered, that is, the Administration considered reducing the base scenario by a percentage applied to passenger traffic in each of the remaining years of the period of life of each one of the concessions.
-In the case of Airplan and Aerostar for 2021 it was -10% and -5% respectively, and for 2022 it was -5% for both CGUs, over the number of passengers in the base scenario.
+In the case of Airplan and Aerostar for 2022, it was -5%, for both CGUs, over the number of passengers in the base scenario.